global-input/wordpress-login/README.md

 # wordpress-globalinput-plugin

-This repository contains the source code for the WordPress plugin to make your WordPress website support the [Global Input App](https://globalinput.co.uk/), so you can use your mobile to sign in on your website via a browser on your computer.
+This repository contains the source code for a WordPress plugin, which enables the WordPress website to support the [Global Input App](https://globalinput.co.uk/global-input-app/app).
+After activating the plugin, you should see a QR code on top of the Sign In form.
+When
+You scan the QR Code with your [Global Input App](https://globalinput.co.uk/global-input-app/app), you can type on your mobile to fill in the Sign In form on your computer.
+After the saving the form content into the mobile app, next time you can speed up the login process by  selecting the data to fill in the form.
+This you way you can set a string password and login quickly using your mobile.

 ### Installation
 Download the [WordPress-global input-plugin.zip](https://github.com/global-input/wordpress-login/blob/master/wordpress-globalinput-plugin.zip), or you can generate the zip file yourself from the source by running the following command